kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 Here are the suggested steps:

   1. Define NSX-T Groups for each of the Infrastructure Services.
     Following example shows the group for DNS and NTP servers with IP addresses of the respective servers as group members.

-![Graphical user interface, text, application Description automatically generated](images/Figure5-20.jpg)
+![Table Description automatically
+    generated](images/Figure5-20.jpg)

 <p align="center">
 Figure 5-20: NSX-T Groups Example*
 </p>

   2. Define policy for common services; like DNS, NTP as in the figure below.

       a.
 Define this policy under Infrastructure tab as shown below.

       b.
 Have two rules allows all workloads to access the common services using GROUPS created in step 1 above.

       c.
 Use Layer 7 context profile, DNS and NTP, in the rule to further enhance the security posture.

       d.
 Have catch-all deny rule to deny any other destination for the common services with logging enabled, for compliance and monitoring any unauthorized communication.

-> Note: If the management entities are not in an exclusion list, this
-> section would need to have rules to allow the required protocols
-> between the appropriate entities.
-See
+ Note: If the management entities are not in an exclusion list, this section would need to have rules to allow the required protocols between the appropriate entities.
+See <https://ports.vmware.com/home/vSphere>
-> <https://ports.vmware.com/home/vSphere> for the ports for all VMware
+ for the ports for all VMware products.
-> products.

-![Graphical user interface Description automatically generated](images/Figure5-21.jpg)
+![Table Description automatically
+ generated](images/Figure5-21.jpg)
 <p align="center">
 Figure 5-21: Common Services Policy Example*
 </p>